CristianRodrigoGuarachiIbanez/StereoVision/README.md

 disparity image with rank transform:
 ![image](output.png)

-Clearly, choosing rank transform or census transform as matching cost make disparity map less noisy, probably the nature of these transform make left and right images less sensitive to illumination changes. p.s. using census transform is slower than using rank transform
+Clearly, choosing rank transform or census transform as matching cost parameter make disparity map less noisy.
+It could probably be due to the nature of these transform, which makes left and right images less sensitive to illumination changes. p.s. using census transform is slower than using rank transform.

 ---
-## Reqirement
+## Requirement

     $OPENCV